-The year concludes with an end of the year ceremony on Wednesday, May 22, 2019.
-The Awana Grand Prix for this year is Wednesday, November 14, 2018.
+The year concludes with an end of the year ceremony on Wednesday, May 27, 2020.

 We will NOT have club on First Tuesday weeks (October 3, November 6, December 4, January 8, February 5, March 4, April 8, May 6) or November 27, December 25, and January 1 due to holidays and school breaks.